Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication-provider.md

 }
 ```

-# Notify the Complication Data Update
+## Notifying the Complication Data Update

-When the complication data is changed, the complication provider app can notify that the complication data is updated.
+When the complication data is changed, the complication provider application can notify that the complication data is updated.
-If the notification is successfully transfer to the complication, the complication data update request will be occured.
+If the notification is successfully transfer to the complication, the complication data update request will occure:

 ```cpp